Auc4/aucaec2/README.md

 ## Clone Repository and Set Up the API

-The process within the EC2 system is similarly as in the [configuration of the main.py file](Configuring main.py for the API).
+The process within the EC2 system is similarly as in the [configuration of the main.py file](#configuring-main-py-for-the-api)
 ``` bash
 # This could be different depending on the OS
 $ sudo apt update -y && sudo apt upgrade -y